1931–32 Port Vale F.C. season: Second Division

 The pre-season saw the departure of Phil Griffiths to Second Division champions Everton for £6,000; whilst Jack Simms and Harry Anstiss departed for Swansea Town.
 In came Dicky York, Arthur Dorrell, Billy Easton, Tom Tippett, and George Poyser.
 Dorrell and York arrived from First Division runners-up Aston Villa, and the ageing wingers had England caps to their names.
 Easton had a proven goalscoring record at Swansea, and Tippett and Pyser arrived from Rochdale and Mansfield Town respectively.
 Big things were expected, and season ticket sales were up by 300% on the previous season.

 The season began with a 3–1 win at Plymouth Argyle's Home Park, with Sam Jennings scoring a brace.
-The first home match took place in front of a new £10,351 stand; yet Leeds United took home the points.
-In September Jennings was sold to Stockport County, and Stewart Littlewood took his place in the first eleven.
-Two close run victories followed that saw eleven goals scored, however performances tailed off until 26 September when Stoke City romped to a 4–0 victory at the Victoria Ground.
-"Inferior in all departments", the "Valiants" changed their line-up following the defeat, 'resting' Littlewood – this resulted in a four match unbeaten streak.
+The first home match took place in front of a new £10,351 stand, yet Leeds United took home the points.
+In September, Jennings was sold to Stockport County, and Stewart Littlewood took his place in the first XI.
+Two close run victories followed that saw eleven goals scored, however, performances tailed off until 26 September when Stoke City romped to a 4–0 victory at the Victoria Ground.
+"Inferior in all departments", the "Valiants" changed their line-up following the defeat, 'resting' Littlewood – this resulted in a four-match unbeaten streak.
 The next month saw the arrival of centre-forward Tom Nolan from Manchester Central.
-Harry Marshall was attracting praise for his performances in the half-back role, however Tippett was criticized for his lack of goals.
-Due to the Great Depression, the bank refused to allow an extension to the club's £5,000 overdraft, and so the club controversially sent notice to other clubs that it would consider offers for its players in order to raise the funds to buy new players.
+Harry Marshall was attracting praise for his performances in the half-back role.
+However, Tippett was criticised for his lack of goals.
+Due to the Great Depression, the bank refused to allow an extension to the club's £5,000 overdraft.
+So, the club controversially notified other clubs that it would consider offers for its players to raise the funds to buy new players.